slick2/traffic-jammer/readme.txt

 7. Reports - Top User Agents

 == Changelog ==
+= 1.0.9 =
+* fix bug on updating abuseipdb key and options
+* added checking of error when calling abuseipdb endpoint

 = 1.0.8 =
 * Settings for AbuseIPDB has a separate tab
 * Added threshold field for minimal abuse score